 With users’ permission, collect email addresses at every stage of interaction.

-- One way to do this is to email customer receipts at the time of transaction—particularly if repeat business is possible.
+- One way to do this is to email customer receipts at the time of the transaction—particularly if repeat business is possible.

 - Furthermore, you can gather email addresses through paid social media campaigns.

-- Another very common way to collect emails is to offer a newsletter, blog, eBook, or other valuable resource in exchange for an email address from your prospect or your customer (or client).
+- Another very common way to collect emails is to offer a newsletter, blog, eBook, or other valuable resources in exchange for an email address from your prospect or your customer (or client).
 Great content can be a “lead magnet” that attracts people to your website and content.

 Be sure to offer something your prospects or customers value.
-At the same time, don’t offer something everyone would want, such as a tablet, TV, debit card or cash.
+At the same time, don’t offer something everyone would want, such as a tablet, TV, debit card, or cash.
 You don’t want to email the whole world, just those who will buy from you.